 Let’s unpack some of this with an example from my own life.

 Recently, the picture on the left came up in my Facebook memories from 5 years ago, and it took my breath away!

 That picture feels like a different lifetime ago.
-So much has changed since I discovered the CFDG Facebook community, the Plant Fueled Meal Plans, and the most transformative program of all, Lighten Up.
+So much has changed since I discovered the CFDG Facebook community and the Plant Fueled Meal Plans.

 I will never forget how sad I was on that hike 5 years ago…

 I remember that I had weighed myself that morning and I had hit 265 pounds.

 I remember that my face was dotted with red, angry blemishes.